Harmed By Someone Else’s Carelessness?

 Deadly accidents can take place anywhere including a friend’s home in Fall Creek, a Downtown retail shop, skywalk, Mass Ave restaurant, a Riverside office, White River park, or theater, to name a few.

-After more than 100 years serving the people of Indiana, Vaughan & Vaughan has learned that people who suffer personal injuries often don’t want to “complain.”
+After more than 100 years serving the people of Indiana, the Indianapolis personal injury lawyers at Vaughan & Vaughan have learned that people who suffer personal injuries often don’t want to “complain.”

 It is important to remember that when you file a claim, you aren’t taking anything from an individual.
 You are asking the insurance companies to fulfill policy promises to pay for medical expenses and losses caused by accidents.